tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <clip {% include citation for=page.cite.clips.celluloid_closet %}>

-\[Montage from several movies of people getting shot, killed, stabbed, railing-killed, etc, ending with a long clip of the ending of *The Children's Hour*.]<wbr off />
+<u>[Montage from several movies of people getting shot, killed, stabbed, railing-killed, etc, ending with a long clip of the ending of *The Children's Hour*.]<wbr off /></u>
 {% assign timecode = "29:07" %}

 </clip>